Interactive Table Visualization with lc_table_*

 Use Cases

-• Project status and task tracking with priority icons and color coding
+• Project status and task tracking with priority icons, color coding, and progress highlighting

-• Sales pipeline and opportunity tracking with stage icons and visual hierarchy
+• Sales pipeline and opportunity tracking with stage icons, visual hierarchy, and deal highlighting

 Element Identification